In my last post, I wrote about a very specific sexual dynamic: one in which the woman wears the pants in the relationship.

 Yes, there are some men in the world, just as there are some women (such as Scarlett) who want to dominate the opposite sex.
 And both are equally bad.
 But most men simply aren’t like this.

 To be the dominant partner in a relationship simply means to be any one (or all) of the following: older, stronger, richer, smarter.

 When a man is the dominant partner, on average he uses his power well due to his instinct to provide and protect.
 Women don’t have this instinct, so when they’re the dominant partner, they often use this power against men.
 They do that not because they’re evil but because they’re instinctively resisting having to be the one in charge.
 They want their man to take care of things so they don’t have to.

 Dominance in a man does not have to mean being a CEO or the Incredible Hulk—any man of any size and in any profession can be the dominant partner.
 A dominant male is someone who’s capable of taking the lead, defending his territory, and doing all he can to provide for his family.
 It means being assertive and commanding, rather than a yes man.

 America used to have these men in spades!
 Where did they go?
 Simple: women became the dominant sex.
 And with that singular role reversal, everything changed.

-Let’s face it: it’s a mess.
-As Aaron, one of my Facebook commenters, wrote, “We’re setting up a future where the average male will be an unattractive partner to the average female, while at the same time recreating the harems of old with the small percentage of men who have money or who are dominant in their personality since they will be in high demand.”
+It’s a mess.
+As Aaron, a Facebook commenter, wrote, “We’re setting up a future where the average male will be an unattractive partner to the average female, while at the same time recreating the harems of old with the small percentage of men who have money or who are dominant in their personality since they will be in high demand.”